hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 Recall that the Prover checks that a method preserves an invariant by first requiring the invariant (the prestate check), then executing the method, and then asserting the invariant (the poststate check).
 Preserved blocks are executed after the prestate check but before executing the method.
 They usually consist of require or requireInvariant statements, although other commands are also possible.
 ---
-## Preserved blocks

-Preserved blocks are listed after the invariant expression (and after the filter block, if any), inside a set of curly braces ({...}).
+Preserved blocks are listed after the invariant expression (and after the filter block, if any), inside a set of curly braces ({ ... }).
 Each preserved block consists of the keyword preserved followed by an optional method signature, an optional with declaration, and finally the block of commands to execute.

-### Contract and method-specific preserved blocks
+Contract and method-specific preserved blocks

 The method signature of the preserved block may optionally contain a contract name followed by a . character followed by a contract method name.